 I headed into this round of pie making knowing that I wanted to create a lattice top for this pie.
 The colors of the strawberries and rhubarb are simply too pretty to hide underneath a full blanket of crust.
-The filling deserves to be seen and enjoyed visually – plus it’s so juicy that it’s fun to have it bubble up around the lattice and create that delicious gel-like layer that coats certain bits of the crust.
+The filling deserves to be seen and enjoyed visually - plus it's so juicy that it's fun to have it bubble up around the lattice and create that delicious sticky-sweet layer that coats certain bits of the crust.

 This was a spontaneous lattice design that incorporates some of my preferred decorations: thick lattice strips (aka "fattice"), three strand braids, and delicate thin strips, all held together by a sturdy crimped outer crust.
 You can combine these elements in the pattern and numbers that you desire.
 Once you have the building blocks for lattice, the variations are limitless.
 You could keep things simple and use only the thick lattice strips, or you could create a more intricate design by weaving in more braids and thin strips.
 I like how the more decorative pieces serve as an accent here; you choose your own lattice adventure.
 For a tutorial on how to make a decorative lattice crust pie, see my blog post here.